amazon-archives/aws-reinvent-2019-mobile-workshops/instructions/content/10_prerequisites/30_configs.md

 `aws configure`

+(if the AWS CLI is already configured, you can create a new profile by typing `aws configure --profile workshop` )

 1. At the **AWS Access Key** prompt, enter **the IAM user access key**

 1. At the **AWS Secret Access Key** prompt, enter **the IAM user secret access key**